Examples Of Who And Whom Sentences

 Defining "Who" and "Whom"

 "Who" is a subjective pronoun, meaning it acts as the subject of a verb or a subject complement.
 The subject performs the action in a sentence.
-For example, in the sentence "Who is going to the store?" the word "who" is the subject performing the action of "going."
+As an example, in the sentence "Who is going to the store?" the word "who" is the subject performing the action of "going."
 Similarly, in "The woman who helped me was very kind," "who" is the subject of the verb "helped."

 The Grammatical Foundation